Product leadership (PL) isn’t just another way of saying product management, because product leaders go beyond managing products.

 Product management is centered on overseeing the process of building products in the most efficient way possible, with the main challenges being geared towards optimizing funnels.
 Small companies tend to be highly focused on finding product-market fit, meaning PMs at these companies need to be effective leaders too.

-Of course, definitions of product management can be vast and varied, even within the PLA community too, and that can make the path to product leadership somewhat ambiguous and sometimes even, frustrating.
+Of course, definitions of product management can be vast and varied, even within the PLA community too, and that can make the path to product leadership somewhat ambiguous and sometimes even frustrating.

-But, what exactly is product leadership?
+But what exactly is product leadership?

-Well, in actuality, it can describe a number of management-level roles with responsibility for the success of the organization’s products.
+Product leadership is a number of management-level roles with responsibility for the success of the organization’s products.
 Someone who is a leader works to champion the product within the organization, which can entail:

 - Building and overseeing the right product team.